 A. Priority for vaccines has been determined by the Centers for Disease Control and Prevention and the Hawaii State Department of Health.
-As of now, a draft plan from October is available online at hawaiicovid19.com.
+View the Executive Summary of the Vaccination Plan here.

 For the most detailed and up-to-date information, please see hawaiicovid19.com.

 A. Those who meet the criteria for each phase will be able to get the vaccine through any approved COVID-19 vaccine provider, as supplies allow.
 As the vaccine has only just arrived in Hawaii, the details will become clearer in the coming weeks.

 A. The Department of Health has a new service for kupuna that simplifies the COVID-19 vaccination registration process.
 View the Departmant of Health news release here.